Alcoa Corporation (AA) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted for Alcoa Corporation (AA) by analysts is $55.64, which is $15.36 above the current market price.
-The public float for AA is 175.35M, and at present, short sellers hold a 4.35% of that float.
-On March 21, 2023, the average trading volume of AA was 5.11M shares.
+The average price point forecasted by analysts for Alcoa Corporation (AA) is $55.64, which is $15.41 above the current market price.
+The public float for AA is 175.35M, and currently, short sellers hold a 4.35% ratio of that float.
+The average trading volume of AA on March 24, 2023 was 5.26M shares.

 AA’s Market Performance

-The stock of Alcoa Corporation (AA) has seen a -9.91% decrease in the past week, with a -17.41% drop in the past month, and a -6.91% fall in the past quarter.
-The volatility ratio for the week is 5.76%, and the volatility levels for the past 30 days are at 5.40% for AA.
-The simple moving average for the last 20 days is -15.45% for AA stock, with a simple moving average of -14.61% for the last 200 days.
+AA’s stock has seen a -1.28% decrease for the week, with a -17.86% drop in the past month and a -8.75% fall in the past quarter.
+The volatility ratio for the week is 4.25%, and the volatility levels for the past 30 days are at 5.43% for Alcoa Corporation The simple moving average for the last 20 days is -13.59% for AA stock, with a simple moving average of -14.12% for the last 200 days.

 Analysts’ Opinion of AA